Find Your Perfect Apartment in 3 Steps

 - September 21, 2017

 - By: Greenpath Financial Wellness

 Step One: Must Haves, Nice to Haves, Could Live Without

-I devised a system to help Erin navigate through her wish list.
-I suggested that she dividie a piece of paper into three areas: Must Haves, Nice to Haves and Could Live Without.
-Then categorize each item on her wish list into one of the buckets.
-For instance, maybe pet-friendliness and a laundry facility in the complex fall under the Must Haves, while a dishwasher could be something she Could Live Without.
-This process helped Erin narrow down her search, and helped her decide what she was willing to compromise on.
+Sometimes the wish list can make an apartment hard to find.
+It helps to prioritize.
+Take a piece of paper, and divide it into three areas: Must Haves, Nice to Haves and Could Live Without.
+Then categorize your wish list items into of the buckets.
+For instance, maybe pet-friendliness and a laundry facility in the complex fall under the Must Haves, while a dishwasher could be something you Could Live Without.
+This process helps narrow down your search, and help you decide what you are willing to compromise on.

 Step Two: Knowing What You Can Afford

-Erin had her list ready to go, but now she needed to determine how much she could afford each month.
-Typically I recommend that housing expenses, such as rent and utilities, be approximately 25% of your budget.
+Now you need to determine how much you can afford each month.
+Typically housing expenses, such as rent and utilities, should be approximately 25% of your budget.
 But of course, this will vary by geographic location.
 For example, rent in large cities such as New York, Washington, DC, and Los Angeles are going to be a larger portion of your budget due to the higher cost of living.